AtharvSc/Hexapod/README.md

 -   **Voice Commands**: Integrated Web Speech API for hands-free control (e.g., "move forward for 5 seconds").
 -   **Chat Interface**: Text-based command execution.

+> [!IMPORTANT]
+> **Calibration Note**: The Arduino firmware is calibrated for the specific dimensions of this Hexapod build.
+Minute adjustments to the movement logic or servo angles may be required if your robot has different limb lengths.

 ## 🚀 Features

 *   **18-Servo Inverse Kinematics**: Complex gait handling for smooth movement.
 *   **Real-Time Video Stream**: Optimized MJPEG streaming using OpenCV with multi-threading.
 *   **Dual Control Modes**: Toggle between manual UI clicks or voice/text commands.
+*   **Remote Connectivity**: Accessible from any device (globally) using **ngrok** tunneling.
 *   **Secure Access**: Basic authentication enabled for the web interface.
 *   **Hardware Accelerated**: Efficient serial communication between Pi and Arduino.